thefrontside/actions/post-npm-usage-instructions-comment/README.md

-# Post Instruction Comment
+# Post NPM Usage Instructions Comment
 This action will generate a comment on a PR using [DangerJS](https://github.com/danger/danger-js).
 The message is preset with instructions on how to access the package that was published from the latest commit of the PR.
-The message was tailored to be relevant to the `TNP PR Create` workflow.
+The message was tailored to be relevant to the `TNP Publish Preview` workflow.

 ## Requirements
 You must pass in your `GITHUB_TOKEN` as shown below.